Jump to Bus Trip FAQs

 - How do I find out about away ticket sales?

-- Stay tuned to 107IST email updates (members only), or check the Events calendar.
+- Stay tuned to 107IST email updates (members only), or check the Away Days calendar.
+Timbers only and Thorns only calendars are also available.

 - I plan to travel to an away match.
 How do I find out if there will be a Timbers Army/Rose City Riveters section there?